jhideki/free-midi-pack/README.md

-You must add johnnyfriend as a collaborator for 50% on Beatstars.
+You must add johnnyfriend as a collaborator for 25% on Beatstars.

-If collaborated loops are used it should be split 50% for you 25% for johnnyfriend and 25% for the other producer

 (Beatstars: https://www.beatstars.com/johnnyfriend/feed)